israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Methods

 Date.now()
-    Returns the numeric value corresponding to the current time - the number of milliseconds elapsed since 1 January 1970 00:00:00 UTC
+    Returns the numeric value corresponding to the current time - the number of milliseconds elapsed since 1 January 1970 00:00:00 UTC, with leap seconds ignored.

 #### The Date Constructor